-MAT 131 FINITE MATHEMATICS ...

-combinatorics, and probability with applications in each of these areas.
+MAT 131 FINITE MATHEMATICS 3 sem hrs cr This course is a study of linear models, matrix algebra, linear programming, mathematics of finance, combinatorics, and probability with applications in each of these areas.
 Prerequisites: Documented eligibility for collegiate mathematics; one high school credit each in algebra I and algebra II.
 Students who are subject to A89 admission requirements who do not have a high school credit in geometry must successfully complete MAT 099 prior to enrollment in MAT 131.